 - Screw Politeness, I'm a Senior!: Charlotte may only be late fifties, but she is crotchety to everyone.

 - Smug Snake: Miriam and Drew's eventual undoing.
 After it seems their plan has gone off without a hitch and they've driven Charlotte insane, rather than lock her up they serve drinks in the garden, bragging about their scheme.
 Charlotte overhears and pushes a planter down on them, killing them both.

 - Southern Gothic: One of the most famous examples.
-The setting is a once-grand plantation house that's now fallen into disrepair - and a murder happened decades ago.
+The setting is a once-grand plantation house that's now fallen into disrepair — and a murder happened there decades ago.
 Charlotte begins to hallucinate that the place is being haunted by John's ghost.